2 Big Keys to Catching Open Water Panfish

 Throughout the summer, when these fish are set up on deeper weedlines, I simply cast a small jig or a tiny safety pin spinner.
 Speed is vital here — you want to be fishing SLOW.
 In this case, I will cast out the bait, count it down to whatever level the fish are at and then slowly retrieve it back to the boat.

 Crappies will often suspend on the tops of weeds this time of year.
 Make sure you’re holding your boat steady, as too much movement will dramatically impact the amount of fish you catch.

 In the fall, lots of crappies and pans gather together in deep water — in that 15 to 35-foot range.

 Most of the time, I use my electronics to sight fish in these situations.
 It’s easy to isolate and target fish down below the boat when they are out deep during the fall months.

-My baits of choice are small jigs with plastics or #3 Jigging Raps.
+My baits of choice are small jigs with plastics or #3 Rapala Jigging Raps.

 The key here is boat control.
 Use your trolling motor to hover directly over the fish and drop down to them.
 Again, you want to position the bait at the same level or just above the fish.
 Your ability to follow the fish and stay on top of them as they move around is critical to success this time of year.

-When it comes to crappies and panfish, it’s all about lure speed and boat control!
+When it comes to crappies and other open water panfish, it’s all about lure speed and boat control!